qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - Multi-threaded GC often use store barrier or load barrier to ensure scanning correctness.
 It also increases binary size and costs runtime performance.
 - Cannot collect a cycle where a JS object and an in-Wasm object references each other.

 [^safepoint_mechanism]: Safepoint mechanism allows a thread to cooporatively pause at specific points.
 Scanning a running thread's stack is not reliable, due to memory order issues and race conditions, and some pointers may be in register, not stack.
-If a thread is coorporatively paused, its stack can be reliably scanned.
+If the thread is suspended using OS functionality, some local variable may be in register, and it's hard to tell whether data in register is pointer or other data (treating integer as pointer may cause memory safety issue or memory leak).
+If a thread is coorporatively paused in specific places, the references can be reliably scanned.
 One way to implement safepoint is to have a global safepoint flag.
 The code frequently reads the safepoint flag and pause if flag is true.
 There exists optimizations such as using OS page fault signal handler.

 What about using Wasm's built-in GC functionality?
 It requires mapping the data structure to Wasm GC data structure.
 Wasm's GC data structure allows Java-like class (with object header), Java-like prefix subtyping, and Java-like arrays.